By purchasing SIN Cocaine Test Kit you support our fight for drug policy based on harm reduction, human rights, and facts, not prejudice.

 - Speed of the reaction does not indicate quantity nor purity.
 However, if you are having trouble interpreting your result try using a bigger sample or crushing it better before testing.

 - How many tests can you get from one test kit?
 A multiple-use test kit lasts up to 100 (5 ml) or 200 (10 ml) tests.
 Each drop equals one test.
 A single use-test kit contains 2 disposable ampoules (2 tests).

 |MARQUIS||No color change|

 |SCOTT||Full instant blue color change|

 How to check if reagent for testing cocaine works?

 - Test any substance and compare color reactions with instructions.
-It’s easiest to use aspirin – Marquis reagent reacts to it with a slow pink color change.
+It’s easiest to use aspirin – Marquis reagent reacts to it with a slow pink or orange color change.

 - Keep a sample to compare later in case of doubt.
 If control sample reacts fine, it means the reagent still works.

 Looking where to buy a different test for cocaine?

 - Single-use Cocaine Test Kit – 3,9 EUR per test, FREE SHIPPING